xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 * Mailhog

-Locally it works with an automated Vagrant setup and remotely for staging it sets you up with a full fledged WordPress server.
-It also helps you to deploy your WordPress site once you are ready to do so.
+Locally it works with an automated Vagrant setup and remotely for staging it sets you up with a fully fledged WordPress server.
+It also helps you deploy your WordPress site once you are ready to do so.